eqot/xray/README.md

 the problem seems to be an well-known topic and one of solutions is reflection.
 Reflection is quite powerful but decrease readability and maintainability of test code.

-So, this annoation is developed to make private methods accessible by using reflection but keep readability and maintainability.
+So, this annotation is developed to make private methods accessible by using reflection but keep readability and maintainability.

 ## Download